shivankagrawal10/Interesting-Problems/GoogleFoobar_3/P1/README.md

   Next Step:
   Would repeat process on each produced pair to find total child nodes under it
 </pre>
-- Runtime: Takes less than 1 second to calculate possibilites for n=100 blocks.
+- Runtime: Major runtime improvement n=100 blocks now takes ~0.5 seconds compared to brute force 10 seconds.
 But still not good enough to quickly calculate 200, n=130 starts to take 4 seconds and is growing exponentially</br>
 See [Subtree Aggregation Runtime Graph](2_SubtreeAgg_Runtime.png) for perfomance graph
 ### Subtree Aggregation Optimization ###
 - Insight: Realized a lot of subtree calculations repeat over large range of n blocks
 - Optimization: Applied Memoization to save performance time from repeated calculations
-- Result: Amazing Runtime Performance, Scale is uncomparable to runtime before memoization. n=200 takes between 0.0015 to 0.002 seconds </br>
+- Result: Amazing Runtime Performance, n=100 takes ~0.00063 seconds compared to ~0.5 seconds without memoization
+- n=200 takes between 0.0015 to 0.002 seconds, n=200 was taking minutes to calculate before </br>
 See [Subtree Aggregation Optimized Runtime Graph](3_SubtreeAggOptimized_Runtime.png) for performance graph
 ## Learning ##
 From this problem, I value 3 lessons I previuosly knew but now have deeper appreciation for.
 Brainstorming, Breaking the problem down into simpler/familiar mathematical abstractions, Thinking about ways to save rutime performance.